FoxOkami/SnakeEscape/replit.md

 ## Overview

 Snake Room is a 2D escape game designed to challenge players with navigation through snake-filled levels, key collection, switch activation, and door escapes.
 Built with a full-stack architecture, it aims to provide an engaging experience combining classic escape game mechanics with dynamic 2D environments.
-The game features 7 levels total: a tutorial Level 0 followed by 6 increasingly complex puzzle levels.

-## Recent Changes (August 14, 2025)

-- **Removed Hub System**: Completely removed the separate hub/lobby system that was previously used for level selection
-- **Added Level 0**: Created a new tutorial level (Level 0) that comes before the original 6 levels - simple empty room with just a key and door
-- **Streamlined Game Flow**: Game now starts directly at Level 0 instead of requiring hub navigation
-- **Updated Architecture**: Simplified game state management by removing hub-related code and components
+The project envisions a captivating game with potential for future expansion into more complex puzzles and level designs.

 ## User Preferences